zkopru-network/zkopru/packages/database/README.md

 `operation`: A function performing database operations.

-`TransactionDB`: A pseudo object with the following functions: `create`, `update`, `upsert`, `delete`, `onCommitted`.
-Each function behaves the same as the normal version BUT the functions are not asynchronous, they return immediately but data is not persisted until the transaction is committed. `onCommitted` allows a function to be registered as a callback when the transaction is successfully completed. `onCommitted` callbacks are not executed if the transaction errors.
+`TransactionDB`: A pseudo object with the following functions: `create`, `update`, `upsert`, `delete`, `onCommit`, `onError`, `onComplete`.
+Each function behaves the same as the normal version BUT the functions are not asynchronous, they return immediately but data is not persisted until the transaction is committed. `onCommit` allows a function to be registered as a callback when the transaction is successfully committed. `onError` registers a callback that is executed if the transaction errors. `onComplete` is executed regardless of success or error.

 Once the `operation` function finishes executing the transaction will be applied.